-IAH uses its Burdon Fund and Network as its main focus for supporting the work of groundwater professionals in the developing world, traditionally with a focus on Africa.
-There was no expenditure from the Fund in 2021 and with donations of £159 during the year the balance of funds on 31 December 2021 was £32,168.
+IAH uses its Burdon Fund and Network as its main focus for supporting the work of groundwater professionals and awareness in the developing world, traditionally with a focus on Africa.
+A campaign of radio broadcasts and rural community awareness-raising was funded in Tanzania at a cost of £3,173.
+The fund was replenished by this amount from general funds.
+With donations of £134 during the year the balance of funds on 31 December 2022 was £32,302.

-The major vehicle for education and dissemination of research is Hydrogeology Journal which, with eight issues per year, continues to meet its targets for scientific articles and reports disseminated, and also in terms of the encouragement of a broad spread internationally of the authors' countries of origin.
+The major vehicle for education and dissemination of research is Hydrogeology Journal.
+With eight issues per year, this continues to meet its targets for scientific articles and reports disseminated, and also in terms of the encouragement of a broad spread internationally of the authors' countries of origin.
 Further, the wide geographical spread of the editorial board enables us to meet our objective of supporting publication in English of any scientific paper or report of merit regardless of the authors' own source language and facilities for translation.
-Hydrogeology Journal continued to maintain a relatively high scientific citation index for its category while meeting the Association's objective of providing an accessible outlet for good hydrogeological science.
-Royalties received in 2021 from our publishers, relating to turnover during 2020, amounted to £27,834.
+Hydrogeology Journal maintained a relatively high scientific citation index for its category while meeting the Association's objective of providing an accessible outlet for good hydrogeological science.
+Royalties received in 2022 from our publishers, relating to turnover during 2021, amounted to £24,629.